White House moves to shield pandemic response if the government shuts down

 While pandemic work would continue, routine inspections or lab work that is not critical for the protection of public health or funded by user fees would be suspended.

-“There’s a reason we should take government shutdowns very seriously, especially now,” said Bill Galston, a former Clinton administration economic official who is a senior fellow at the Brookings Institution, a Washington think tank.
+“There’s a reason we should take government shutdowns very seriously, especially now,” said Bill Galston, a former Clinton administration domestic policy official who is a senior fellow at the Brookings Institution, a Washington think tank.
 “It’s going to be messy.”